ipchyale/lmlproc/README.md

 ACFILE = "Darkroom papers (to be processed).xlsx"

--- Measurement files added to "genome_2021" in "lml" Dropbox folder
+-- Measurement files added to Dropbox folder "lml/genome_2021"

 -- Texture files added to SERVER

--- DCFILE added to "flags" inside "genome_2021"
+-- DCFILE added to "lml/genome_2021/flags"

 -- JDFILE added to SERVER and then subsequently to "flags"